 - Fast heartbeat

 - Inability to wake the individual up or the individual not reacting normally

 Imodium Withdrawal Symptoms and Treatment Options

-Because Imodium is a partial opioid agonist, people who struggle with addiction to this substance are likely to experience withdrawal effects similar to those of other opioids.
-These symptoms include:
+Because Imodium binds to opioid receptors, people who abuse this substance may experience withdrawal effects similar to those of other opioids.
+Opioid withdrawal symptoms might include:

 - Stomach cramps

 - Cold or flu-like symptoms such as runny nose, muscle aches, goosebumps, and watery eyes